EVEInsight/Insight/the_future_of_Insight.md

 The current public Discord bot instance has over 4,200 active feeds streaming kills to Discord channels and is a member of over 2,000 Discord communities.
 During busy activity periods the number of successfully delivered messages to channels could reach 25,000+ per hour.
 The database contains a historical 21 million killmail and 100 million attacker rows parsed since July 2018 and is nearly 30GB in size!

-A second rewrite was in the works through the [InsightCore](https://github.com/EVEInsight/InsightCore) project in response to 2022 [Discord API Message Content Privileged Intent](https://support-dev.discord.com/hc/en-us/articles/4404772028055-Message-Content-Privileged-Intent-FAQ) changes and technical debt of the current code.
+A second rewrite was in the works through the [InsightCore](https://github.com/EVEInsight/InsightCore) project in response to the 2022 [Discord API Message Content Privileged Intent](https://support-dev.discord.com/hc/en-us/articles/4404772028055-Message-Content-Privileged-Intent-FAQ) changes and technical debt of the current code.
 InsightCore was pretty cool and built around the Celery library using RabbitMQ to distribute tasks across multiple stateless containers where every attribute of mails could be filtered through a JSON configuration document.
 The InsightCore project was designed to have streams configured through a web API and support multiple target platforms (including Slack) through webhooks to remove the reliance on a chat/Discord bot for posting messages.